maddes8cht/pypeline/README.md

 # Pypeline

 A compact set of Python CLI tools to keep my dev workflow flowing smoothly, built for automation and LLM collaboration.

-Think of it as the Python sibling to my [cpp-cli-toolbox](https://github.com/maddes8cht/cpp-cli-toolbox).
-Jump into the pypeline!
+Super easy and simple system to manage my python scripts scattered in different repositories and locations on my disks: Always have easy to update wrapper scripts in one location in my path that allow me to execute the script
+* from their respective current location
+* with the proper python interpreter of their conda environment
+* automagically have an easy to use info system with all the help texts for all script files

 ## Tools